-As of December 31, 2016, we had invested RMB269.3 million (US\$38.8 million) in our data centers under construction and expect to invest approximately an additional RMB1,105.8 million (US\$159.3 million) to complete construction and ramp-up in these data centers.
+As of December 31, 2017, we had invested RMB761.6 million (US\$117.1 million) in our data centers under construction and expect to invest approximately an additional RMB1,198.4 million (US\$184.2 million) to complete construction in these data centers.

 Self-Developed Data Center Resources Held for Future Development.
 We have also secured data center resources that we classify as held for future development.
-We have entered into leases and development agreements or secured land which could potentially be developed into data centers with an estimated aggregate developable net floor area of approximately 19,000 sqm.
-Self-developed data center resources held for future development include: (1) SZ4 (Phase 2), a building in Shenzhen which we have leased and which we are developing in two phases; (2) a site in Beijing for a purpose-built facility that is subject to the local power bureau relocating overhead power supply lines which affect the use of the site; and (3) a site in Kunshan for which we have secured land use rights.
+We have entered into leases and development agreements or secured land which could potentially be developed into data centers with an estimated aggregate developable net floor area of approximately 46,000 sqm.
+Self-developed data center resources held for future development include: (1) SZ4 (Phase 2), an existing building in Shenzhen which we have leased and which we are developing in two phases; (2) a site in Beijing for a purpose-built facility that is subject to the local power bureau relocating overhead power supply lines which affect the use of the site; (3) a site in Kunshan adjacent to KS1 for which we have secured land use rights; (4) CD2 (Phase 2) for which we have secured land use rights; (5) SH5 (Phase 2), extension of an existing building in Shanghai which we have leased and are developing in two phases; (6) SH7, a building under construction by the developer in Shanghai which we have leased, but not yet taken delivery; (7) SH8, an existing building in Shanghai which we have leased and where we have initiated construction in January 2018.